CS2103JAN2017-W15-B2/main/docs/TestScript.md

 #### Results
 A new task with the title `Attend Google I/O` will be added.
 In the expanded view the dates entered can be seen (e.g. `From: 17/05/2017 0900` and `To: 20/05/2017 2100`).
 In the unexpanded view (select another task first) the dates can be seen in a more natural format (e.g. `From: 1 month from now` and `To:  month from now`).

+### Adding a task with only a start time
+#### Actions
+1. Enter `add Attend a Microsoft conference from next Monday 9am`

+#### Results
+Result box will show `End Date/Time must be specified if Start Date/Time is specified`, since tasks with only start dates are not supported.

 ## 5. Selecting tasks
 #### Actions
 1. Enter `select 3`